Tuition and financial aid

 ASU provides many forms of financial assistance to help you achieve your academic and professional goals.
-The combination of scholarships, grants, Federal Work Study, on-campus jobs, loans, and other programs makes paying for college more feasible for more students — find out about different financial aid options that can help you pay for college.
+The combination of scholarships, grants, Federal Work Study, on-campus jobs, loans, and other programs makes paying for college more feasible for more undergraduate students.
+Explore financial aid options that can help you pay for school:

 Your first step in determining your eligibility for need-based financial aid is to complete the Free Application for Federal Student Aid (FAFSA) — follow ASU’s step-by-step instructions to get started.